MasonScarbro/MiniProjs/README.md

 # MiniProjs
-This Is A collection Of A ton Of smaller but noteworthy projects I will Try to keep teh bullet points up to date for each file
+This Is A collection Of A ton Of smaller but noteworthy projects I will Try to keep the bullet points up to date for each file